evelyn-n-wong/motif-mark/README.md

 The user can also just run the bash script and make adjustments to where the files are located on their local computer.

+- The user should have create a new environment on their local computer and install cairo.
+Please visit the cairo website for greater details on how to install the cairo packages onto their environment.

 The program outputs a png using the same naming convention as the fasta file that was passed.
 To see an example of what the image looks like, see Figure_1.png.

 The header contains the name of the FASTA file followed by all identified gene names for each iteration.
 For each gene, there is a singular line representing the gene length and motifs identified and colored accordingly.
 Exon on each gene is also identified (as per case conventions (upper_case) in the file).
 Upstream introns and downstream introns are also colored accordingly.
 A legend is provided at the bottom to indicate all identified motifs.